-Extend the luxury of your stay at The Rimrock and enjoy a menu focused on relaxation and well being.
-Registered hotel and spa guests have access to an indoor pool, sauna and whirlpool, or take some time to kick back and unwind on the pool deck with panoramic mountain views.
+Extend the luxury of your stay at The Rimrock and enjoy a menu focused on relaxation and well-being.
+Registered hotel and spa guests have access to an indoor pool, sauna, and whirlpool.
+You can also take some time to kick back and unwind on the pool deck with panoramic mountain views.

 The Spa at Fairmont Chateau Lake Louise